-Edible-Alpha® Live! will feature Early Look presentations that will showcase younger innovative farmers and food entrepreneurs from all over the country showcase their enterprises and their impact investment lanes through an Early Look Presentations.
+Edible-Alpha® Live! featured Early Look presentations from younger innovative farmers and food entrepreneurs from all over the country, showcasing their enterprises and their impact investment lanes.

-These ten businesses receive one-on-one coaching from Tera as well as facilitated peer group meetings and mentorship to help them grow and get capital ready.
+These ten businesses received one-on-one coaching from Tera as well as facilitated peer group meetings and mentorship to help them grow and get capital ready.

 Edible-Alpha® Live!
 (Main Event)

 9:00 – 9:30AM

 9:30 – 10:00AM

 1:15 – 2:10PM

 3:30 – 4:40PM

 4:55 – 6:00PM

 - Opening Remarks: Tera Johnson- Investment Cases for Impact Investing in Food and Ag